 In this guide we will answer:

-do I Need to Winterize my Trailer?
+- Do I Need to Winterize My Trailer?

 You should always choose to winterize your trailer if you’re storing it over the winter for a few reasons.
 First, if you don’t choose to winterize your trailer, you could face potentially expensive repair costs.
 A single exposure to extended freezing temps can result in a cracked or busted water pump, tank or lines.
 Repairs can easily cost $100+ for smaller campers or $1,000+ for a larger trailer.